 Gift wrapping and packaging

-I wrap every book with care and ship it in a padded mailing envelope or USPS box.
-If you're purchasing a gift, please advise of this when ordering and include a gift message.
+I wrap every book with care and ship it in a padded mailing envelope or sturdy box.
+If you're purchasing a gift, please advise when ordering and include a gift message.

 1. I lightly clean books, as needed, but I don't attempt repairs or restoration.
 If you'd like a book restored, you'll find trustworthy, qualified experts in your area through libraries or museums.